-Yeah, that's exactly what I was if she didn't want to discuss it on the phone, you see.
+Yeah, she didn't want to discuss it on the phone, you see.
 So anyway, so she came to see me and was quizzing me what I did and wanted me to show on her what I was doing.
 So that was interesting.
 And then it turns out that what they were doing at the John Radcliffe at that time was an experiment on giving a range of their clients, half an aspirin a day.
-The thinking behind it was not dissimilar if in fact, it was more or less exactly what my thing he was.
-The aspirin aspirin a day was designed to increase the circulation to the the ovaries, the fallopian tubes in the womb generally that region of the of the body.
-My technique was a very hands on very specific with the same principle trying to stimulate circulation there.
-Right.
-So we had a kind of meeting of minds over a theoretical Will idea if you like?
+The thinking behind it was not dissimilar if in fact, it was more or less exactly what my thinking was.
+The half an aspirin a day was designed to increase the circulation to the ovaries, the fallopian tubes in the womb generally that region of the of the body.
+My technique was a very hands-on, very specific, with the same principle trying to stimulate circulation in the area.
+So we had a kind of meeting of minds over a theoretical idea if you like.

-And again, I suspect that evidence is going to be hard to come by for what actually happened as a result of your treat?
+And again, I suspect that evidence is going to be hard to come by for what actually happened as a result of your treatmeant.

 Yes, of course.

-The outcomes you think were?
-Were they statistically significant?
+The outcomes you think were, were they statistically significant?

-Obviously, I didn't have enough clients to do that.
-So one doesn't know has anyone carrying on this work?
-Could you pass it on to any of our students?
-Whether they're carrying it on or not?
-I don't know.
-But it was what was most interesting was the was the understanding that this consultant Guinee had about the rationale.
+No, obviously, I didn't have enough clients to do that.
+So one doesn't know.

+Is anyone carrying on this work?
+Could you pass it on to anyone?

+Taught a lot of students.
+Whether they're carrying it on or not I don't know.
+But what was most interesting was the understanding that this consultant gynae had about the rationale.

-Obviously heard a president about the aspirin thing because I've always thought of, you know, aspirin amongst other things as an anticoagulant, but I didn't think that it would improve the circulation.
-Otherwise, obviously, I'm low grade it within the blood pants, and that was the idea.
+I'm surprised about the aspirin thing because I've always thought of, you know, aspirin amongst other things as an anticoagulant, but I didn't think that it would improve the circulation.

+Low grade it within the blood paths, and that was the idea.
 Just that little bit of difference might be enough to cause a higher level of permutation.

-Yeah, that's interesting.
-John was just sent him an observation saying chiropractic manipulative reflex technique, the technique is used by so at chiropractors.
-Synchro occipital therapists, I guess, is widely taught at their seminars, seminars worldwide.
+Interesting.
+John has just sent him an observation saying chiropractic manipulative reflex technique is used by SOT chiropractors. sacro occipital therapists, I guess, and is widely taught at their seminars worldwide.
 So there appears to be an equivalent there.
-And I've never I don't think I've ever had questions coming in this quickly on one of our shows a hot topic.
+I don't think I've ever had questions coming in this quickly on one of our shows.

+It's a hot topic.

 Normally they rush in at the end when there's no time to ask them.
 So I'm very grateful.
-Thank you to John M. To catch you sent this in.
-Cat says I have a patient who has recently had a hernia repair since this and it's been about six months now.
-He's had testicular pain.
+Thank you to John and to Cat who sent this in.
+Cat says I have a patient who has recently had a hernia repair, since this, and it's been about six months now he's had testicular pain.
 Is this something you can help to explain?

-He's had a hernia?
-I presume it'll be an inguinal hernia?
+He's had a hernia; I presume it'll be an inguinal hernia?